AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 #### SMTP test mode {#smtp-test-mode}

 Use the **[!UICONTROL Enable SMTP test mode]** option to test sending emails via an SMTP connection without actually sending messages.

-The messages are processed until connection with the SMTP server is achieved, but they are not sent.
+The delivery is processed up to connection to the SMTP server but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

 ![](assets/smtp-test-mode.png)